solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_04_Migration.md

 - **Offline Migration** – In an offline migration, all applications connecting to your source instance are stopped and the database(s) is copied to flexible server.

 - **Online Migration** - In an online migration, applications connecting to your source instance are not stopped while database(s) are copied to the target server.
-The initial copy of the databases is followed by replication to keep the target server in sync with the source server.
+The initial copy of the databases is followed by replication to keep the target server synchronized with the source server.
 A cutover is performed when the target server is in complete sync with the source server resulting in minimal downtime.